skypilot-org/skypilot/llm/vllm/README.md

     <img src="https://imgur.com/wzEByNQ.png" alt="vLLM"/>
 </p>

-This README contains instructions to run a demo for vLLM, an open-source library for fast LLM inference and serving, which improves the through put of the HuggingFace model by **24x**.
+This README contains instructions to run a demo for vLLM, an open-source library for fast LLM inference and serving, which improves the throughput compared to HuggingFace by **up to 24x**.

 * [Blog post](https://vllm.ai/)
 * [Repo](https://github.com/vllm-project/vllm)